 • Continue to increase participation by congregants

 Annual Appeal donations allow the synagogue to provide necessary services to the community while allowing dues to remain at a reasonable level.
-The 5777 (2016-17) Annual Appeal Chairs, Rebecca "Becky" Fleischer and Michael Cohen, shared the importance of this effort for CBE and in their own lives at Yom Kippur.
-(We'll post Bonnie & Glen's Yom Kippur Appeal after the holidays.)
+5779 (2018-19) Annual Appeal Co-Chairs Jamie and John Steinberg shared the importance of this effort for CBE and in their own lives at Yom Kippur 5779, and thank everyone for their generous contributions.
+(Julie & Brent will be sharing their perspectives at Yom Kippur services in October, 2019, and we'll post their remarks here.)
 Through the generosity of donors, CBE continues to be a place to:

 Donations can be made All Year Long, and it's easy to do!